 Edward Bruce, a Scotsman, was the last High King of Ireland and reigned between 1315 and 1318.
 He died on this day, October 14, in 1318.

-Over seven hundred years ago, the last High King of Ireland was crowned.
-The man chosen was a Scotsman - Edward Bruce, died on this day, October 13, in 1318.
+Over seven hundred years ago, Edward Burce was crowned last High King of Ireland.
 The English colonists in Ireland vehemently opposed him.

 Edward, the brother of the King of Scotland, Robert the Bruce, led a three-year military campaign, known as the Bruce Invasion, against the Anglo-Norman lordship of Ireland.